 Group 'Vegetables': Players B, D, F, etc.

 How to Play.
-Dictate your list twice at normal speaking speed.
-In their notebooks, the 'Fruit' group write down only fruit, the 'Vegetables' group do only vegetables.
-After fininshing the dictation, Player A reads out the first word from his/her list.
+Before starting the competition, explain to the students that they are going to hear the list of fruit and vegetables.
+In their notebooks, the 'Fruit' group must write down only fruit, the 'Vegetables' group do only vegetables.
+When you sure that the players understand the task, begin to dictate your list at normal speaking speed.
+After fininshing the dictation twice, Player A reads out the first word from their list.
 You and other players of the 'Fruit' group cross this word out from your lists.
-Then Player C reads out his/her word and so on.
-The player to name the last fruit, becomes the first finalist of the game.
-If there are more fruit on your list, you read them out for self-control of the players.
+Then Player C reads out their word and so on.
+The player, who names the last fruit, becomes the first finalist of the game.
+If there are more fruit left on your list, you read them out for self-control of the players.
 Next you follow the same procedure for the 'Vegetables' group and determine the second finalist.
-To become the 'greengrocer', the finalists exchange the vocabulary categories and take it in turns to say corresponding words.
-If the last word is said by the first finalist, he/she wins the game.
-If it is said by the second finalist, he/she should say one more word to become the 'greengrocer'.
+In order to become the 'greengrocer', the finalists exchange the vocabulary categories and take it in turns to say corresponding words.
+If the last word is said by the first finalist, they win the game.
+If it is said by the second finalist, they should say one more word to become the 'greengrocer'.